ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 ```

 On the `"singularity_command_options"` line, add the paths to the directories that contain your input data.
-This is comma separated, and can include several items.
+This is comma separated and can include several items.

 # BUILDING INDEXES

-Most likely you will not need to do build STAR or RSEM indexes if you are working with humans or mice and are using standard spikeins.
+Most likely you will not need to build STAR or RSEM indexes if you are working with data from human or mouse samples and are using standard spikeins.
 STAR indexes can be downloaded [here](https://www.encodeproject.org/references/ENCSR314WMD/) and RSEM indexes [here](https://www.encodeproject.org/references/ENCSR219BJA/).
 Genome references used in building the aforementioned indexes can be found [here](https://www.encodeproject.org/references/ENCSR425FOI/).

 ## Merge Annotation

-This step precludes the STAR and RSEM index building steps.
+This step precedes the STAR and RSEM index building steps.
 This step takes a gene annotation (e.g. gencode.v19.annotation.gtf.gz) gzipped gtf file, the corresponding tRNA gzipped gtf and a spike-in set (e.g. ERCC) gzipped fasta file and combines them into a single merged annotation gzipped gtf file.
 This file will be used as input to all three 'prep' indexing steps.

-The goal is to run Merge Annotation step on a local machine using Docker.
+The goal is to run the Merge Annotation step on a local machine using Docker.

 1. Get the code and move to the repo directory: